WaiveCar/Waivecar/README.md

 ## Tips

-The actual routing logic is burried a bit deep at src/templates/app/index.jsx.
+The actual routing logic is burried a bit deep at a few places:

+ * src/templates/app/index.jsx
+ * src/templates/site.jsx

 Debugging: There's a `self._debug` that's observed throughout the code.
 Toggle that to on and you should see things like console logs of ajax calls which get sucked into the opaqueness of websockets socket.io nonsense etc...
 I know, can you imagine?